FREQUENTLY ASKED QUESTIONS

 Practically, consistency is key - try not cancel too often otherwise momentum can be lost.
 Make time for your sessions so that you have a little time beforehand as well as afterwards, if possible, to digest and transition back into your day.

 Your session is your space and I encourage you to be as open and authentic as possible.
 This might mean that you express anger or disappointment or reveal something that you feel is deeply shameful about yourself or your past.
-Know that I will not judge whatever you tell me - I am curious to understand and support.
+Know that I will not judge whatever you tell me - I am curious to understand and support you.

-I also encourage you to bring any difficulties you might feel about the therapy, or about me, to the session.
-For example, you might feel therapy isn't working but are afraid to tell me or I might have said something that might have caused offence or misunderstanding.
+I also encourage you to bring any difficulties you might feel about the therapy, or even me, to the session.
+For example, you might feel therapy isn't working but are afraid to tell me, or I might have said something that might have caused offence or misunderstanding.
 These discussions are an important part of therapy and give an opportunity to have difficult conversations in a safe space, which can be useful for other conflicts in your life.

 Ultimately I'd say the capacity to develop a trusting relationship is key.
 This can't be hurried, but once established, therapy can really begin.